Home » Hawaii Travel Tips » Best Things to Do » Best Places for Kayaking in Hawaii

 Best Places for Kayaking in Hawaii featured by top Hawaii blogger, Hawaii Travel with Kids: Kayaking near Kailua, Oahu

-Mokulua Iki is closed to the public but Mokulua Nui is open.
+Mokulua Iki is closed to the public, but Mokulua Nui is open.

-There are turtles and crabs in the turquoise waters of Kailua Bay.
+There are sea turtles and crabs in the turquoise waters of Kailua Bay.
 And in the winter, you can spot whales at a distance offshore.

 Other popular activities on the coast of Kailua and Lanikai include diving, swimming, and hiking.